jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

 menus_modify_raw_menu_items
 ---------------------------

-Whichever menu tag is being used, and whatever the current level being rendered, the tag starts by querying a Menu instance to fetch the items that need to be included as menu items for the current level.

-This hook allows you to modify the list of items *as soon as it is fetched* from the menu class, **before** 'priming' (which sets 'href', 'text', 'active_class' and 'has_children_in_menu' attributes on each item), and **before** being sent to any 'modify_submenu_items()' methods for further modification (see :ref:`manipulating_submenu_items`).
+This hook allows you to modify the list **before** it is 'primed' (a process that sets 'href', 'text', 'active_class' and 'has_children_in_menu' attributes on each item), and **before** being sent to a parent page's 'modify_submenu_items()' method for further modification (see :ref:`manipulating_submenu_items`).

 ..
 NOTE::
-    The below example only shows a subset of the arguments that are passed to methods using the 'menus_modify_raw_menu_items' hook.
-For a full list of the arguments supplied, see :ref:`arg_reference_tag_hooks` below.
+    The below example shows only a subset of the arguments that are passed to methods using this hook.
+For a full list of the arguments supplied, see the :ref:`hooks_argument_reference` below.

 .. code-block:: python